-Microbial (related to o Assessments/Correct tive Action s regarding TC posi tive result s) Contaminants тт MCLG Assessments/ Corrective Actions Violation Y/N Sources of Contamination Total Coliform Bacteria Any system that has failed to complete all the required assessments or correct all identified sanitary defects, is in violation of the treatment technique requirement to complete all the ed assessments rrect all identified ary defects, is in on of the nent technique Naturally present in the environment.
-Microbial (related to o E. coli) Violation Sources of Contaminants MCL MCLG Positive Sample(s) Y/N Contamination E. coli Routine and repeat samples are total coliform-positive and either is E. coli -positive or system fails to take repeat samples following E. coli -positive routine sample or system fails to analyze total coliform-positive repeat sample for E. coli .
+Microbial (related to o Assessments/Correct tive Action s regarding TC posi tive result s) Contaminants тт MCLG Assessments/ Corrective Actions Violation Y/N Sources of Contamination Total Coliform Bacteria Any system that has failed to complete all the required assessments or correct all identified sanitary defects, is in violation of the treatment technique requirement N/A 0 Naturally present in the environment.
+Microbial (related to o E. coli) Contaminants MCL MCLG Positive Sample(s) Violation Y/N Sources of Contamination E. coli Routine and repeat samples are total coliform-positive and either is E. coli -positive or system fails to take repeat samples following E. coli -positive routine sample or system fails to analyze total coliform-positive repeat sample for E. coli .
 0 0 N Human and animal fecal waste.
 Contaminants тт MCLG Assessments/ Corrective Actions Violation Y/N Sources of Contamination E. coli Any system that has failed to complete all the required assessments or correct all identified sanitary defects, is in violation of the treatment technique requirement.
 N/A 0 N Human and animal fecal waste.

 Unregulated Contaminants are those for which EPA has not established drinking water standards.
 The purpose of unregulated contaminant monitoring is to assist EPA in determining the occurrence of unregulated contaminants in drinking water and whether future regulation is warranted.
-In 2023 the City of Lancaster participated in the first round of the Unregulated Contaminant Monitoring Rule (UCMR 5).
+In 2024 the City of Lancaster continue to collect samples for the Unregulated Contaminant Monitoring Rule (UCMR 5).
 There are 4 rounds of sampling once per quarter.
-Sampling was done at both Conestoga Treatment Plant and Susquehanna Treatment Plant, both of its finished water.
-All Susquehanna results were non-detected and only the detected results of Conestoga are in this report.
-For a copy of the full results please call the City of Lancaster Water Lab at (717) 291-4818.
+Sampling began in the 4th quarter of 2023 and ended in the 3rd quarter of 2024.
+Finished water was sampled at both Conestoga Treatment Plant and Susquehanna Treatment Plant.
+All Susquehanna results were non-detected, so only Conestoga results are shown in this report.
+For a copy of the full results please call the city of Lancaster Water Lab at (717) 291-4818.

-Conestoga Treatment Plant UCMR5 Detected Results:
+Conestoga Treatment Plant UCMR5 Detected Results (1st Quarter through 3rd Quarter 2024):